clblamires/ninesjournal/_posts/2020-02-10-glikzong-and-colapius.md

 The sentinels agreed and began laying out their own sleeping bags and blankets.
 Gongu and Nami offered to watch over the camp that night, and Gongu took the first shift.
 While everyone slept, he continued to gaze around the camp, watching for shadow beasts.
 As he looked, he saw in the sky another meteorite.
 The shooting star was glowing white this time, once again illuminating the land, and Gongu sensed that Whisper felt at ease when the meteorite passed into the night.

 While Ophinia slept, she dreamed.
 She was back in Elsith's Safe House, but no one was there.
 Inside the hallway, she could see the faint glow of the hearth from the parlor.
 She walked down, quietly, and found Paraba seated by the fire.
-His armor was gone and he sat alone with the wrappings still on his body, his futile attempt to disguise himself from her.
+His armor was gone and he sat alone with the wrappings still on his body, his futile attempt to disguise himself during life.
 He turned and motioned to Ophinia to sit.

 "I'm sorry we didn't get a chance to discuss things," he said.
 "Back when I was alive, I mean."

 "It's alright," she replied, nervous.
 "What is-"

 He held up his hand.
 "No questions.
 Not yet.
 Remember when we first met?
-You wanted to play a game of cards?
-Let's do that now."
+You wanted to play a game of cards?"

+"I remember."

 Ophinia sat down and watched Paraba produce a deck of cards.
 He placed them face down on a table between their chairs.